the more you know

 Zion National Park

 Zion is a National Park that many come to for those big red rock views.
-It is a climbing and hiking Mecca in the Southwest and just one of Utah’s many National Parks.
+It is often a vacation destination known as the climbing and hiking Mecca in the Southwest and just one of Utah’s many National Parks.

-Eloping at this Utah National Park is especially appealing because it is so easy to get to from a major airport, but that is not short of the fact it is stunning and unlike most places you will see in the United States.
+Eloping at this Utah National Park is especially appealing because it is so easy to get to from a major airport.
+However, that is not short of the fact it is stunning and unlike most places you will see in the United States.

-Eloping in Zion offers several different adventures on your wedding day like climbing, hiking, off roading, canyoneering, star gazing or going beyond to further national parks and areas.
+Eloping in Zion offers several different adventures on your wedding day like climbing, hiking, off-roading, mountain biking, canyoneering, star gazing, or going beyond to further national parks and areas.

 Flying into Las Vegas Airport is the closest airport to Zion and renting a car from there.
 With all of the other national parks nearby, this is an awesome location to drive into and make a road trip out of the desert!